- 1 Geomancy Concepts

 Voting On Nexus Trophies

-During the fifth Cycle of each event, a Sovereign has the opportunity to vote on which Realm receives one of the Nexus Trophies
+During the fifth Cycle of each event, a Sovereign has the opportunity to vote on who receives the Nexus Trophies

-- Each Realm can acquire one Trophy from geomancy.
+- Each Realm can acquire two Trophy from geomancy.

-- The other two Trophies are competed for by the Realms.
+- The other Trophies are competed for by the Realms.

 - Trophies are used to create powerful geomantic weapons called Grand Qualities.

-At the beginning of the third Cycle each event, a Trophy becomes available to each Realm.
-To claim the Trophy, the Realm's Sovereign must "buy off" the Realm's Dissonance pool at a rate of one mana (of any type) for each point of Dissonance acquired.
+At the beginning of the third Cycle each event, two Trophies become available to each Realm.
+To claim the Trophies, the Realm's Sovereign must "buy off" the Realm's Dissonance pool at a rate of one mana (of any type) for each point of Dissonance acquired.
 They may do this as part of their turn at the tables.
-If they manage to buy off the pool completely, the Trophy is given to them.
+If they manage to buy off the pool completely, the Trophies are given to them.

-If the Sovereign is unwilling or unable to buy off the Dissonance pool, the Trophy remains unclaimed.
-It may be claimed later, by buying off the pool - but if the third Cycle of the next event is reached without this happening, the Trophy is lost.
+If the Sovereign is unwilling or unable to buy off the Dissonance pool, the Trophies remain unclaimed.
+They may be claimed later, by buying off the pool - but if the third Cycle of the next event is reached without this happening, they are lost.

 Each event, the five Realms will be invited to partake in an Affront tournament, in which each Realm faces each other Realm.
 A Realm's team must be comprised entirely of members of that Realm, although its constitution may change from one battle to the next.
 If a Realm cannot decide on who will participate in a given battle, they forfeit it.